 Depending on the care facility, DAISY Award ceremonies may be held multiple times a year.
 All recipients receive a personalized certificate, award pin, hand-carved “healer’s sculpture,” and an online spotlight page recognizing why they were nominated.

 Thank a nurse with a gift

-Recognizing the sacrifices and patience of our nurses is more important than ever.
-We’ve got the perfect Nurses Week flowers, gifts, balloons, and gift baskets to show how much you appreciate all the tireless caregivers you know.
+Recognizing the sacrifices and patience of nurses is more important than ever.
+We’ve got the perfect Nurses Week flowers, gifts, balloons, and gift baskets to show your appreciation for all the tireless caregivers you know.